UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 Authors: Sky Gale, Joey Rotondo, and Geraint Webb

+### Project Objectives
+This project aims to:
+* Produce a working physics-informed neural network (PINN) using only previous observational data of SIC and SST to predict present day SIC
+* Demonstrate that PINNs can be used as simple climate emulators
+* Compare the predicted SIC output from the PINN to observed values as ground truth and model validation

 ### Data Sources
 The data sources for this project include **Northern hemisphere (NH) sea ice concentration (SIC)** and **Sea surface temperature (SST)** data from ERA5, a reanalysis dataset produced by European Centre for Medium-Range Weather Forecasts (ECMWF).